DrupalizeMe/drupal_user_guide/README.txt

 Guidelines and templates for contributors to this project are in the guidelines and templates directories, respectively.
-The guidelines are in the form of another AsciiDoc manual, with guidelines.txt as the index file.
+The guidelines are in the form of another AsciiDoc manual, with guidelines.asciidoc as the index file.
 There are separate templates for topics covering tasks and concepts.

 * scripts / output